 Acute alcohol withdrawals are usually experienced during the first few days or weeks after your last drink.
-It refers to the common withdrawal symptoms experienced by an alcoholic, such as temporary loss of consciousness, developing delirium tremens, and having seizures.
+It refers to the common withdrawal symptoms experienced by an individual with AUD, such as temporary loss of consciousness, developing delirium tremens, and having seizures.

 Because of the life-threatening health complications that can arise during severe withdrawal symptoms, it is highly recommended that you never attempt to quit on your own and that you instead stay at a hospital or a specialized rehab facility for treatment.